vestrada64/WDI-DT-55/work/w10/d2/01-components-in-react.md

 Our user-defined "custom" components must be capitalized.

 <details>
-<summary>Think for a moment: As we compose our app's UI with our custom components,  ultimately, **no UI, no elements, will be rendered in the browser window unless our components include what?**</summary>
+<summary>Think for a moment: As we compose our app's UI with our custom components,  ultimately, no UI, no elements, will be rendered in the browser window unless our components include what?</summary>
-> React Elements - HTML is what the browser knows and loves.
+> React Elements like "<div>" - HTML is what the browser knows and loves.
 </details>

 ## Categorizing Components as _Presentational_ or _Container_ Components